 - Ask another student to form the two cardboard strips so they make a plus sign (+) and staple them together in the center where the two strips join.

-- Have the students place the modeling clay on a stable, horizontal surface (such as a wooden fence rail, picnic table, wall or flat rock).
+- Have teams place the modeling clay on a stable, horizontal surface (such as a wooden fence rail, picnic table, wall or flat rock).
 Ask them to stick the sharpened end of the pencil into the mound of clay so that the pencil stands vertically and the anemometer is free to spin.

 Activity Embedded Assessment

 Data Recording: Have groups measure and record the wind speed by counting the number of times the anemometer spins around in one minute, and doing this at least three times at each location.
 (Note: It helps to count how many times the colored cup passes the pencil.)

 Calculations: Have students calculate an average wind speed for their locations.
 Consider calculating a class average as well.
 Discuss the minimum, maximum and average wind speed at the time of measurement.